TABurrows/taburrows.github.io/src/content/notes/docker/compose/fundamentals.md

 ## Develop Services

 You can watch a project directory for changes and automatically rebuild on changes with `docker compose watch` or `docker compose up --watch`.

+## Networking Services

+By default, the network name is based on the directory with the `compose.yaml`.
+To override the project name, use either the `--project-name` flag or the `COMPOSE_PROJECT_NAME` environment variable.